 Under this assumption we can change the circumstances from a punishment to a reward.
 Instead of a gun, imagine a doctor has information about your health.
 If he tells you about it and you act on the information, you will certainly live a longer life.
 The doctor will only tell you about the information based the result of the quantum event.
 If the current assumptions are true, then you should always experience the reality in which the doctor tells you about your unknown ailment.

 Now this doctor example is only segue into the next section, but why would you even get an illness under the perfect quantum immortality assumption?
-For all we know, perhaps facing death and surviving turns you into the kind of person who lives there life in a drastically different way, a way that leads to a longer life.
+For all we know, perhaps facing death and surviving drastically changes the way you live your life, a way that leads to a longer life.

 There is a chance that the experiment will fail now because it will be run again tomorrow and succeed.
 Even though you have one less day to use the information, waiting that one day may have caused a butterfly effect where you use that information more effectively.
 To counteract this, you could repeat the experiment occasionally over a large enough period of time such that a lack of information would certainly affect your lifespan.
 This is rather inconvenient and uncertain.
 A slightly better way to ensure you get this information the first time is to only give yourself one chance.
 You can do this by vowing to only run the experiment once.

 Obviously it would be highly unethical to perform such an experiment as it would involve asking a doctor to allow someone to come to harm through inaction.
 Not to mention you would need the information of multiple different ailments to repeat the experiment and confirm the low chance of consecutive successes.

 Instead of this hypothetical doctor, we will conduct a series of quantum events and interpret the results as bytes.
 These random bytes will then be interpreted as one of the 95 printable ASCII characters.
 This brings us to our next assumptions: